We want you to have an ‘egg-cellent’ day, so before you visit, we’ve put together some FAQs to help you hatch a plan.

 The hunt is taking place in the woodland, and normal admission applies – so entry is free for members, and non-members will need to pay for entry.

-The membership team at Visitor Reception will be happy to sign you up as you arrive, and this means you’ll have free entry on the day.
-If you sign up for a family membership by direct debit, you’ll even get your Easter Egg Hunt Maps for free.
+If you are interested in membership, the team at Visitor Reception will be happy to sign you up as a member when you arrive, and this means you’ll have free entry on the day.

 Where can I park?

-We do have a large car park here, but please note that over the Easter weekend, we are likely to be very busy, especially if the weather is nice.
+We have a large car park here, but please note that over the Easter weekend, we are likely to be very busy, especially if the weather is nice.
 This means that there is the possibility of queues, so please be patient with us.
-It’s best to arrive as early as you can, or visit us outside of the Easter weekend, the Easter Egg Hunt will run until 15 April.
+It’s best to arrive as early as you can, or visit us outside of the Easter weekend.

 Is there an accessible route around the parkland?

-The paths are level and smooth on the Woodland Walk and are accessible by wheelchair/motorised scooter/buggies.
-However, following the heavy rain there is a section of the route that is no longer passable by these modes of transport.
+The paths are level and smooth on the Woodland Walk and are accessible by off-road wheelchair/motorised scooter/buggies.
 Please do ask at Visitor Reception if you are unsure.
 There are spots along the route for anyone wanting to rest.
-If you have a specific access need, please speak with someone reception or the gazebo at the start of the hunt.
+If you have a specific access need, please speak with someone at reception or in the gazebo at the start of the hunt.

 Where does the Easter Egg Hunt take place?